-Rebalance is a process of re-distributing data and indexes among the available nodes.
+Rebalance re-distributes data and indexes among available nodes.

-When one or nodes have been added to or removed from a cluster, rebalance redistributes data and indexes among the available nodes, and the Cluster Map is appropriate updated and distributed to clients.
-The process can occur while the cluster continues to run and service requests: reads and writes continue to be made to an existing structure, while the data is moved in the background among nodes.
+When one or more nodes have been added to or removed from a cluster, rebalance redistributes data and indexes among available nodes.
+The cluster map is correspondingly updated and distributed to clients.
+(See Cluster Manager, for information on the cluster map.)
+The process occurs while the cluster continues to service requests.

 vBucket data-transfer occurs sequentially: therefore, if rebalance stops for any reason, it can be restarted from the point at which it was stopped.

-The Index Service maintains a cluster-wide set of index definitions and metadata, which allows the redistribution of indexes and index replicas from ejected nodes to nodes that continue as part of the cluster.
-However, indexes that reside on non-ejected nodes are unaffected by rebalance.
+The Index Service maintains a cluster-wide set of index definitions and metadata, which allows the redistribution of indexes and index replicas from removed nodes to nodes that continue as part of the cluster.
+Indexes that reside on non-removed nodes are unaffected by rebalance.

-When it occurs, the redistribution taken account of nodes' CPU and RAM utilization, and achieves the best resource-balance possible.
-The redistribution does not move indexes or replicas: instead, it rebuilds them in their new locations, using the latest data from the Data Service.
+The rebalance process takes account of nodes' CPU and RAM utilization, and achieves the best resource-balance possible.
+Note that rebalance does not move indexes or replicas: instead, it rebuilds them in their new locations, using the latest data from the Data Service.
 If more index replicas exist than can be handled by the number of existing nodes, replicas are dropped: the numbers are automatically made up subsequently, if additional Index Service nodes are added to the cluster.

 During rebalance, no index node is removed until index-building has completed on alternative nodes.
 This ensures uninterrupted access to indexes.